fizzed/rocker/rocker-gradle-plugin/README.md

 # A gradle plugin for Rocker.

-This gradle plugin creates a task `rockerCompile` which is run before compileJava.
-The plugin is loosely modelled after the Antlr plugin.
+This gradle plugin that creates `generateRockerTemplateSource` tasks that are run before `compileJava`.
+The plugin is loosely modeled after the Antlr plugin.

 ## Example gradle script using this plugin: